-Hazard Be efore C Measu Action to Control Risk Action to Control Risk fter Co measu ontrol ures L S Risk L S Risk COVID 19 3 5 15 HIGH Operatives are to self risk assess each work place Personal hygiene must be of the highest standard Hands must be washed regularly for at least 20 se Face coverings must be worn when moving throug Works areas are to be cordoned off to prevent unr Employees should avoid where possible direct fac oyees on the ever changing COVID-19 pandemic. to ensure social distancing of 2m can be maintained. with employees avoiding touching their mouth, nose & eyes. conds and the hand sanitiser used as often as possible. ghout the buildings at all times or when social distancing cannot be maintained necessary personnel entering the area (where applicable) e to face contact.
-If contact is required it should be limited to 15 minutes. e mask for the situation.
-PPE to be disposed of accordingly. r disposed of and hands washed.
-1 5 5 LOW Minimum PPE to be worn: Additional PPE to be available and used as required (non-exhaustive lis additional items may be required in accordance with site specific risks)
+efore C ontrol After Control Hazard " Measu Action to Control Risk measures L S Risk L S Ri COVID 19 3 5 15 HIGH Operatives are to self risk assess each work plate Personal hygiene must be of the highest standat Hands must be washed regularly for at least 20 Face coverings must be worn when moving throw Works areas are to be cordoned off to prevent using Employees should avoid where possible direct for the Property of the Prope Inployees on the ever changing COVID-19 pandemic.
+Index of the ever changing COVID-19 pandemic.
+Index of the ever changing of 2m can be maintained.
+Index of the ever changing of 2m can be maintained.
+Index of the ever changing of 2m can be maintained.
+Index of the hand sanitiser used as often as possible.
+Index of the buildings at all times or when social distancing cannot be maintained Index of the situation of the every Minimum PPE to be worn: Additional PPE to be available and used as required (non-exhaustive list, additional items may be required in accordance with site specific risks):